fanart-tv/fanartwiki/docs/General/navigating fanart.tv.md

 It is good form to thank for any request fulfillments.
 This can be as simple as a pm to the person, a thank you in chat, a comment on the art in the activity stream, and a thumbs up vote is always welcome.
 Encouragement is a powerful tool.

-fanart.tv - Vote
+#### Voting:

 Voting will promote images to be the default download through media center scrapers.
 Putting the best art in this slot is a no brainer, but it takes votes to do it.
 Exercise your right to vote. 🙂

 Commenting on art in the activity stream is another great way to be a part of the community.
 Feedback is what drives the type of art that people want to see.
 The more we hear from you, the more likely we will hear you.

+#### Tagging
 Tagging your comments site-wide with a person’s nick preceded by the @ symbol will leave that person a notification that they were mentioned.
 Good to use even if you aren’t looking for a reply. (ex. akovia = @akovia or nick_name = @nickname)

 Good use of common courtesy and common sense will get you far here.